csparpa/pyowm/README.md

 Test
 ----
-Unit testing is as simple as `python setup.py test -s tests.unit`
+Unit testing is as simple as `python setup.py test -s tests.unit`.
+This shall be done for each different Python interpreter supported by PyOWM.

+A more straighforward way to run tests is using [Tox](http://tox.readthedocs.org).
+From the project root folder, just launch:

+`tox`

 PyOWM is continuously built with [Travis-CI](https://travis-ci.org/csparpa/pyowm) and code coverage is checked with [Coveralls.io](https://coveralls.io/r/csparpa/pyowm)